microsoft/everyonecancode/day1/Application/README.md

 ### Integrate Storage and configure Web App

+Now let's connect our Application with our Storage that you can take pictures on your phone and store them in the Cloud Storage.
+We need to tell the Web Application where it can find our storage service.
+The application can take external configurations to configure the connection to the storage account.

-- Copy secret _Connection String_ from Storage Account from _access keys_
+- For this reason copy the secret _Connection String_ from our Storage Account from _access keys_

 ![](./images/secretaccesskeys.png)

 - Navigate back to the Web App and open the _Configuration_ tab, click _New connection string_ and create a new connection string with the following settings:
   - Name: `STORAGE`
-  - Value: `<paste your connection string from Storage Account>`
+  - Value: `<paste your (earlier copied) connection string from Storage Account>`
   - Type: `Custom`
 - Hit `ok` and `Save`
 - Navigate and Scroll down to the _CORS_ tab on the left hand side of your App Service and enter `https://<YourGithubHandle>.github.io` under _Allowed Origins_